Charismatron/docs/docs/reference/pipeline-yaml-reference.md

           - echo $SEMAPHORE_PIPELINE_ID
 ```

-The contents of `p2.yml` are the following:
+The contents of `p2.yml` are as follows:

 ``` yaml
 version: v1.0